The Successful Teens International Leadership Initiative

 · Make Your Dreams Come True

-Each month, we look forward to learning more about how these success principles have helped each of our teens be more successful in life.
+Each month, we look forward to learning more about how these success principles have helped participating teens be more successful in life.